wufoo/docs/source/includes/_entries.md

 }
 ```

-This endpoint retrieves the entries from a specific form.
+This request returns the entries that have been submitted to a specific form.
+This is the equivalent of viewing your stored entries in the Entry Manager in Wufoo.

 <aside class="notice">To identify the desired form, use the form hash or the form title, just like the Form request. </aside>